Transitions: Bridging the Victorian-Modernist Divide

 We are delighted to announce that our Keynotes will be Professor John Holmes (University of Birmingham) and Dr Sarah Parker (University of Loughborough).
 Professor Holmes’ work focuses on the relationship between scientific ideas and cultural forms in the nineteenth and twentieth centuries, including poetry, architecture and the visual arts.
 Doctor Parker’s work focuses on nineteenth and twentieth-century literature, with an emphasis on women’s poetry, decadence and aestheticism, gender and sexualities, and visual cultures.

-We are further thrilled to announce that Transitions will include a performance by Becky Cullen, who recently succeeded Lord Byron as the poet in residence at Newstead Abbey.
+We are further thrilled to announce that Transitions will include a reading by poet Becky Cullen, who recently succeeded Lord Byron as the poet-in-residence at Newstead Abbey.

 In popular culture the Victorians are served to us as the haughty, strict, moralistic older siblings of the rambunctious, avant-garde, oversexed Modernists.
 The widespread conception of Dickens as a social critic, diagnosing the ills of workhouses and child labour, sits as odds with the presentation of an aesthetic Bloomsbury group, wrapped in their ivory towers and playing at hijinks.
 This distinction is, of course, an artificial one.
 To try and neatly separate the Victorian and the Modernist is to keep one eye closed, ignoring the sexual curiosity, artistic flair and formal experimentation of the former, while evading the political leanings, occult fascinations and often conservative behaviour of the latter.